 Injuries in a Head-On Truck Accident

-Here are some common injuries that drivers and passengers will suffer in a head-on collision:
+Here are several serious injuries that drivers and passengers will suffer in a head-on collision:

 Head-on collisions are relatively rare, but they have the highest fatality rate of any type of motor vehicle accident.
 The fatality rate is even higher when a truck is involved in a crash.
 There is virtually no chance that someone will emerge unscathed in a head-on truck collision.
-The sheer force of the collision means that any injuries will be far more severe.
+The sheer force of the collision means that vehicle occupants have a very high chance of sustaining serious or fatal injuries.

 Reasons for Serious Head-On Truck Crashes